Sanloglez/LINGUAME-Tone-Classifier/README.md

 ## 💬 License

-This project is for educational and demonstration purposes only.
-Please contact the author for commercial use or collaboration.
+All rights reserved.
+This code is for educational and demonstrative purposes only.
+Reproduction, commercial use, or redistribution is not permitted without explicit permission.